NREL-Sienna/InfrastructureSystems.jl/docs/src/docs_best_practices/how-to/write_a_tutorial.md

 !!! warning

     Historically, many of Sienna's "tutorials" have blended all 4 types of documentation in the [Diataxis](https://diataxis.fr/) framework.
-Be prepared to move material to related Explanation and How-to pages and into function docstrings in the APIs as you work.
+If you are editing, be prepared to move material to related Explanation and How-to pages and into function docstrings in the APIs as you work.

     If you starting a new tutorial, ask yourself if a tutorial is appropriate for what you're trying to show, or if you should be writing a how-to instead.